kaminiwalunj/AI-102-AIEngineer/Instructions/11-language-understanding-speech.md

----
-lab:
-    title: 'Use the Speech and Language Understanding Services'
-    module: 'Module 5 - Creating Language Understanding Solutions'
----

 # Use the Speech and Language Understanding Services

 You can integrate the Speech service with the Language Understanding service to create applications that can intelligently determine user intents from spoken input.